thanhdo1991/d8-theming-guide/regions/further-your-understanding.md

 **Explain: why are regions defined by themes?**

 -&gt; Each site has specific design with fixed layout.
-Theme will define layout with regions.
+Theme will define layout by regions.

 **Regions are optional, so what happens if your theme doesn't define any regions?**